Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search

 Phase Vocoder

 The phase vocoder also relaxed the requirement of pitch-following (needed in the vocoder), because the phase modulation computed by the analysis stage automatically fine-tuned each sinusoidal component within its filter-bank channel.
-The main remaining requirement was that only one sinusoidal component be present in any given channel of the filter bank; otherwise, the instantaneous amplitude and frequency computations would be based on ``beating'' waveforms instead of single sinusoids which produce smooth amplitude and frequency envelopes necessary for good data compression.
+The main remaining requirement was that only one sinusoidal component be present in any given channel of the filter bank; otherwise, the instantaneous amplitude and frequency computations would be based on ``beating'' waveforms instead of single quasi-sinusoids which produce smooth amplitude and frequency envelopes necessary for good data compression.

 Subsections